 Command Description Argument n and Information charclear n Clears a preconfigured Demand characterizer curve node by setting it to "unused".
 Any node numerically higher will be set to "unused" also. n = node number: between 1 and 21. charlist n Displays the X-values and Y-values of Demand characterizer curve node(s). n = node number: between 1 and 21.n = "all": displays all nodes charset n1 , n2 , n3 Sets the X-values and Y-values of a specific node of the characterizer curve.
-The three arguments must be separated by commas. n1,n2,n3 = (n1 is node number to modify, n2 is X-value as a percentage, n3 is Y-value as a percentage) demfunc n Sets/displays the Demand signal characterization function. n = "0": linear n = "1": square root n = "4": special curve n = "5": square
+The three arguments must be separated by commas.
+The state of the s demfunc n Sets/displays the Demand signal characterization function. n = "0": linear n = "1": square root n = "4": special curve n = "5": square